hexiumsoftec/hexiumsoftec.github.io/README.md

 ## Highgui
    This is an easy-to-use interface with simple UI capabilities.
 In the Java library of OpenCV, the features of this module is included in two different packages namely, org.opencv.imgcodecs and org.opencv.videoio.

+##MobileNets

+MobileNets are based on a streamlined architecture that uses depth- wise separable convolutions to build light weight deep neural networks.
+We introduce two simple global hyper- parameters that efficiently trade off between latency and accuracy.
+These hyper-parameters allow the model builder to choose the right sized model for their application based on the constraints of the problem.MobileNets is effective across a wide range of applications and use cases including object detection, finegrain classifica- tion, face attributes and large scale geo-localization.
+It is an efficient network architecture and a set of two hyper-parameters in order to build very small, low latency models that can be easily matched to the design requirements for mobile and embedded vision ap- plications.
+It also reviews prior work in building small models.
+We describes the MobileNet architecture and two hyper-parameters width multiplier and resolution mul- tiplier to define smaller and more efficient MobileNets.And also describes experiments on ImageNet as well a variety of different applications and use cases.